GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 This challenge involves exploring the Movie Guru app and documenting typical user journeys.

-- Access and Explore the App
+- **Access and Explore the App**

   - Go to FRONTEND_ADDRESS in your web browser.
   - Log in using your name or email.
-No password is required at this stage.
+No password is required.
   - Interact with the app to understand its features:
     - Observe what happens after logging in.
     - Request movie recommendations (e.g., "I feel like watching a fantasy movie").